 - 1. Individuals

 - Autos owned or leased by an individual.

 - 2. Jointly Owned

-- Husband and wife however, they must reside in the same household at the time of application.
+- Spouses however, they must reside in the same household at the time of application.

 - Jointly owned by two or more relatives not required to reside together.

 - Jointly owned by two or more unrelated persons required to reside together.

 - Individual Trust Owned Vehicle